 with cruel threats and bloodline commands

-Elytis’ poetry has marked, through an active presence of over forty years, a broad spectrum of subject matter and stylistic touch with an emphasis on the expression of that which is rarefied and passionate.
-He borrowed certain elements from Ancient Greece and Byzantium but devoted himself exclusively to today’s Hellenism, of which he attempted – in a certain way based on psychical and sentimental aspects – to reconstruct a modernist mythology for the institutions.
-His main endeavour was to rid people’s conscience from unjustifiable remorses and to complement natural elements through ethical powers, to achieve the highest possible transparency in expression and finally, to succeed in approaching the mystery of light, the metaphysics of the sun of which he was a “worshiper” – idolater by his own definition.
+Elytis’ poetry has touched a broad spectrum of subjects and styles with an emphasis on the expression of that which is rarefied and passionate.
+Elytis borrowed elements from Ancient Greece and the Byzantine empire but devoted himself exclusively to today’s Hellenism, of which he attempted to reconstruct a modernist mythology for the institutions.
+His main endeavour was to rid Greeks from remorses, to achieve a transparency in expression and, to succeed in approaching the metaphysics of “worshiping” the Aegean sun.

 A parallel manner concerning technique resulted in introducing the inner architecture, which is evident in a great many poems of his; mainly in the phenomenal landmark work To Axion Esti.
-This work due to its setting to music by Mikis Theodorakis as an oratorio is a revered anthem whose verse is sung by all Greeks for all injustice, resistance and for its sheer beauty and musicality of form.
+Mikis Theodorakis wrote the music to Axion Esti (as an oratorio) and transformed this work into an athem revered and sung by all Greeks for all injustice, resistance and for its sheer beauty and musicality of form.

 Read more about Odysseas Elytis here: Odysseas Elytis – Wikipedia.org